SimmeringRook/simmeringrook.github.io/courses/PH541/Week2.md

 ### Day 2

 #### SWBQ from last class:
-Show that for an ideal gas that undergoes a adiabatic expansion or compression, the equation of state statisfies:
+Show that for an ideal gas that undergoes a adiabatic expansion or compression, the equation of state satisfies:

 $$\begin{aligned}
 pV^\gamma &= \text{constant} \\